 So try to avoid buying guitar strings like this if you can but If you do have some like this already then one of the best and cheapest ways to store them is in a ziplock bag or a tupperware box with a small silica gel packet.

-Silica gel packets often come with items you buy, so may have some lying around the house, if you don’t, they are cheap, you can buy 50 on amazon for $10.
+Silica gel packets often come with items you buy, so may have some lying around the house, if you don’t, they are cheap, you can buy 50 of them for cheap (click here to check price at Amazon).
 This way it will keep the air out and absorb any moisture in the strings already and maintain their freshness.

 3. Buy Strings In Sealed Packets